Skip to main content

 Exported internal block factories

-These are exported so you can build custom plan-and-execute compositions:
+These are exported so you can build custom plan-and-execute compositions on top of the substrate:

 import {